oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Remove the `optionalTaxa` property.
     - Add a property `relationships` of type `reportingDescriptorRelationship[]`, optional, `minItems`: 0, unique.

+- [Issue #361](https://github.com/oasis-tcs/sarif-spec/issues/361): "state variables should not have syntax restriction and s/be multiformat strings"

+    In the `threadFlow` object:

+    - In the definition of the `initialState` property, change the type of its `additionalProperties` from `string` to `multiformatMessageString`.

+    - In the definition of the `immutableState` property, change the type of its `additionalProperties` from `string` to `multiformatMessageString`.

+    In the `threadFlowLocation` object:

+    - In the definition of the `state` property, change the type of its `additionalProperties` from `string` to `multiformatMessageString`.

+    In the `graphTraversal` object:

+    - In the definition of the `initialState` property, change the type of its `additionalProperties` from `string` to `multiformatMessageString`.

+    - In the definition of the `immutableState` property, change the type of its `additionalProperties` from `string` to `multiformatMessageString`.

+    In the `edgeTraversal` object:

+    - In the definition of the `finalState` property, change the type of its `additionalProperties` from `string` to `multiformatMessageString`.

 ## Changes not yet approved

 - [Issue #286](https://github.com/oasis-tcs/sarif-spec/issues/286): "Specify optional property file.sourceLanguage to guide in syntax-driven colorization of snippets"